-The following are site specific recommendations, as per the various specialist assessments of the project.
-Please note that if there is any contradiction between the following specialists' recommendations and/or the conditions of the Environmental Authorisation, and the recommendations in Section 7 and 8 below, the Environmental Authorisation and specialist recommendations take precedent.
+The following are site-specific recommendations for the proposed development of the 35m high telecommunication mast on Portion 22 of Farm No. 22, Zouterivier.
+Please note that if there is any contradiction between the conditions of the Environmental Authorisation, and the recommendations in Section 7 and 8 below, conditions stipulated in the Environmental Authorisation take precedent.
+Please also refer to the method statement attached as Appendix 6 and 7 of this EMPr and which should be printed and used on-site with this EMPr document.